 3. Encouraging employees to send less emails

 Some large organizations, like the French information technology company Atos, have enforced “zero internal email” policies and opted for other solutions instead.
-Employees in that company who were previously suffering from email overload received 64 per cent less emails in their inboxes.
+Employees in that company who were previously suffering from email overload received 64% less emails in their inboxes.

 4. Delivering knowledge-sharing solutions